Trendy

 Loss of traction happens when tires lose their grip on the road.
 Here’s why: OVER-BRAKING – Braking too hard can lock up the wheels.
 OVER-ACCELERATION – Supplying too much power to the drive wheels can cause them to spin.

-READ ALSO: What are the consequences of market manipulation?
+READ ALSO: What are the benefits of using a business broker?

 What is the number one reason for loss of traction on the road?